Skip to main content

 Before starting, make sure you have:

-• Pipelines installed in a GitHub repository.
+• Pipelines installed in a GitHub/GitLab repository.
 Refer to Setup & Installation for details.

-• Access to a sandbox or development AWS account configured during the Pipelines installation process.
+• Access to a sandbox or development cloud environment (AWS account or Azure subscription) configured during the Pipelines installation process.

-• Permissions to create a pull request in the GitHub repository where Pipelines is installed.
+• Permissions to create a pull/merge request in the GitHub/GitLab repository where Pipelines is installed.

 Destroying with pipelines

-This section explains how to destroy AWS resources using Pipelines and GitOps workflows.
-The example used is the S3 bucket created in the Deploying your first infrastructure change tutorial, but the process applies to any resource you wish to destroy.
+This section explains how to destroy cloud resources using Pipelines and GitOps workflows.
+The example used is the resources created in the Deploying your first infrastructure change tutorial, but the process applies to any resource you wish to destroy.

 Delete the infrastructure code